 or: Homage to Mildred Marsh and Cynthia Blake

-Larger versions of some pictures can be seen by clicking on them, and using the + symbol after that.
+Larger versions of some pictures can be seen by clicking on them.
 Use the back arrow on your browser to return to this page.
 Or right click to open an image in a new tab or window.

 - Part 1—Roy Lichtenstein—the man who didn’t paint Ben Day dots